prof-rossetti/internet-technologies/exercises/website-interactivity/exercise.md

 # Website Interactivity Exercise

-Using the Twitter Bootstrap front-end framework, configure interactive features as necessary to produce desired website functionality, like drop-down menus.

 ## Objectives

   1. Use Twitter Bootstrap JavaScript plugins to add interactive features to a web page.